-Any actions or conditions in conflict with the Company's interests will result in disciplinary action up to and including discharge.
-Employees who are uncertain as to conformity with Company policy should discuss such circumstances with their Department Head or immediate Supervisor.
-Employees may also contact the Compliance Hotline: 410-568-1799 or Compliance@sbgtv.com.
+Any actions or conditions in conflict with the Company's interests or in violation of applicable laws or SEC rules will result in disciplinary action up to and including discharge.
+Employees who are uncertain as to conformity with Company policy or applicable law should discuss such circumstances with their Department Head or immediate Supervisor.